 In doing so, it relies on a physical filtration that’s combined with activated charcoal to ensure your water is top-notch.
 This combination will make sure that any contaminant such as microorganisms, bacteria, chlorine, or sediment doesn’t slither their way into your water supply.

-This product’s 5-micron rating also helps reduce the risk of these contaminants working their way into your fresh water.
+This product’s 5-micron rating also helps reduce the risk of these contaminants working their way into your fresh water system.
 Plus, this filter will significantly reduce any odor that comes from your water as well thanks to its granulated active carbon bed.

 Overall, you can’t go wrong with the Camco EVO Premium Water Filter as it really does make sure your water stays as fresh as possible.
 If you don’t believe me, you can take a gander at the hundreds of glowing customer reviews.